my127/workspace/README.md

 ##### Workspace

 `workspace` describes both the CLI tool `ws` and the project environment itself.
-It is dependent on a harness definition.
+It is not inherently dependant on a a platform specific harness and _can_ be used in isolation to orchestrate a project environment.

 ##### Harness